Page cover

 The Problem

-In any mobile app that handles cryptographic identities whether for blockchain wallets, end-to-end encrypted messaging, or secure authentication flows securely storing private keys on the user's device is a non-negotiable requirement.
+In any mobile application that handles cryptographic identities, whether for blockchain wallets, end-to-end encrypted messaging, or secure authentication flows, securely storing private keys on the user’s device is a non-negotiable requirement.

 Storing a private key insecurely (e.g., in AsyncStorage, the file system, or an unencrypted database) exposes the user to catastrophic security risks.
 If someone gains access to that key, they gain complete control over the user's identity or assets.